 Once you’ve selected the right destination Organizational Unit for that user, you’ll be asked to confirm your decision and reminded that your changes could take 24 hours to take effect:

-Once you’ve moved the right users into the right Organizational Unit, you can manage the settings.
+Once you’ve created your new Organizational Unit, you’ll want to manage its settings.
 You do that in the settings for individual services, not from the Organizational Unit menu.